 Inbox Blueprint Review: Support

 According to everything that we have read, you get access to unlimited support for 12 months once you pay your fee.
-Plus, you are given a membership to Lurn, were the coaches for Inbox Blueprint come from.
+Plus, you are given a membership to Lurn, where the coaches for Inbox Blueprint come from.

-So far, there have been no complaints about the support you receive, and everyone seems happy with the set-up and format.
+So far, there have been no complaints about the support you receive, and everyone seems happy with the setup and format.